hack3rs.ca network-security

 8443/tcp open https vendor-admin-ui (patched build 2026.02-lab)

-$ why-it-matters: Patch tickets should end with technical validation.
-Banner/version checks are not perfect, but they are fast evidence that the intended change likely landed and the service is still reachable.
+$ why-it-matters: Patch tickets should end with technical verification.
+A banner or version check is not a guarantee, but it is fast evidence that the intended change landed and the service is still reachable — better than closing a ticket based on a change request alone.

 common-mistakes-and-failure-modes